-a.
+- a.
 Transfers shall be made for educational reasons, or for other reasons arising from the application of this agreement.
-Transfers shall not be made for arbitrary or capricious reasons.

-- b.
-No employee shall be transferred from the community in which he/she works without agreement of the employee, unless: - i. there is no vacant position in the community in which the employee works for which he/she possesses the necessary qualifications; and - ii. the employee has the least seniority of employees (within the community in which he/she works) holding positions for which he/she possesses the necessary qualifications. - c.
+Transfers shall not be made for arbitrary or capricious reasons. - b.
+No employee shall be transferred from the community in which they work without agreement of the employee, unless: - i. there is no vacant position in the community in which the employee works for which they possess the necessary qualifications; and - ii. the employee has the least seniority of employees (within the community in which they works) holding positions for which they possess the necessary qualifications. - c.
 An employee may refuse such transfer and elect to be placed on the recall list in accordance with Article C.20. - d.
 In the event that the Board initiates a transfer in accordance with Article E.23.2.b, reasonable moving and relocation expenses shall be paid by the Board to the employee. - e.
 Whenever practicable, two months' notice of any such transfer shall be given unless the employee agrees to a shorter period. - f.
 Discussions with the employee regarding a proposed transfer shall occur, whenever practicable, at least 14 days prior to notification of the transfer.
-The discussions shall include the employee, the Administrative Officer of the school in which the employee is currently assigned, and the Superintendent or his/her designate. - g.
-The employee shall be entitled to have a friend who is a member of the Association and/or the BCTF accompany him/her during any discussions related to a proposed transfer. - h.
+The discussions shall include the employee, the Administrative Officer of the school in which the employee is currently assigned, and the Superintendent or their designate. - g.
+The employee shall be entitled to have a friend who is a member of the Association and/or the BCTF accompany them during any discussions related to a proposed transfer. - h.
 The nature of the transfer, and the reasons for it shall be communicated to the employee.
-The employee shall have the opportunity to: - i. consider the request and respond before the recommendation to transfer is placed before the Board; - ii. advise the Superintendent, or designate, of any retraining requirements, inservice release time, or additional support that he/she believes to be necessary to adequately prepare for the proposed transfer. - i.
-An employee shall not be transferred into a position removed more than one division from his/her area of competency without the agreement of the employee unless: - i. there are no vacant positions in the employee's area of competency for which he/she possesses the necessary qualifications; - ii. the employee has the least seniority of employees holding positions for which he/she possesses the necessary qualifications;

-- iii. the employee is provided with appropriate in-service, retraining and other instructional support as required in the opinion of the superintendent. - iv.
+The employee shall have the opportunity to: - i. consider the request and respond before the recommendation to transfer is placed before the Board;

+- ii. advise the Superintendent, or designate, of any retraining requirements, inservice release time, or additional support that they believe to be necessary to adequately prepare for the proposed transfer. - i.
+An employee shall not be transferred into a position removed more than one division from their area of competency without the agreement of the employee unless: - i. there are no vacant positions in the employee's area of competency for which they possess the necessary qualifications; - ii. the employee has the least seniority of employees holding positions for which they possess the necessary qualifications; - iii. the employee is provided with appropriate in-service, retraining and other instructional support as required in the opinion of the superintendent. - iv.
 If the application of Article E.23.2.i.iii entails a leave of absence, such leave shall be with pay. - v.
 For the purposes of this Article, the divisions are: primary; intermediate; junior secondary; senior secondary. - vi.
 Any employee who has been transferred without agreement pursuant to Article E.23.2 shall not be subject to a further transfer without agreement for three school years except for reasons arising out of the application of this Agreement. - vii.
 Insofar as is possible, all Board-initiated transfers should be completed by June 15.